NM-TAFE/civ-ipos-sessions/week6/activities/activity_1.md

-# Activity: Implementing a Stack in Python

 Create a Stack data structure following the **Last In, First Out (LIFO)** principle, i.e. the last item added to the stack is the first to be removed.

----

 1. **Create a new Python file:**